 RESEARCH AND SCIENTIFIC TESTINGS

-Hollowness of the fibres
+Hollowness of the fibers

 Safe for extraction and human consumption

-Our biggest concern was whether it would be safe to extract the fibres on a daily basis, and also if they are safe for use in clothing.
+Our biggest concern was whether it would be safe to extract the fibers on a daily basis, and also if they are safe for use in clothing.
 During the extraction, we provide the necessary tools to ensure that the sap is not ingested by mistake.
 Cytotoxicity tests for both types of fabrics have given assurance that the fabrics are suitable for human usage.